 Maryland wins 14th national title in women's lacrosse

+BALTIMORE (AP) — The Maryland women's lacrosse team has set a high bar and continued to distance itself from the rest of the field this weekend en route to another title.

-BALTIMORE (AP) — Brindi Griffin and Grace Griffin each scored three goals and Maryland won its 14th national championship in women's lacrosse with a 12-10 victory over Boston College on Sunday at Johns Hopkins.
+Brindi Griffin and Grace Griffin each scored three goals and Maryland won its 14th national championship with a 12-10 victory over Boston College on Sunday at Johns Hopkins.

+"It's a great day to be a Terp," Maryland coach Cathy Reese said.
+"I couldn't be more proud of this team that I had this season.
+I couldn't have enjoyed coaching any more than I did.
+It's been such an adventure."

 Sam Apuzzo added three goals and an assist for the Eagles, who were playing in their third straight NCAA national championship game.
 The Eagles also lost to Maryland 16-13 in 2017 and fell to James Madison 16-15 last season.